10 - 15 November 2020

 3. German productions will still collect FFA points when selected for our festival competitions.

-4. Our awards for "Best Film" and "Best Animation" remain Oscar qualifying.
+4. Our awards for "Best Live Action" and "Best Animation" remain Oscar qualifying.

 5. In case of a digital festival, we still intend to hold Q&As with filmmakers.